percarlsen/cv/README.md

 Working on research projects for Telenor's business units in the Nordics and Asia, with main focus on Green Radio - a collection of research projects aiming at reducing Telenor's CO2 footprint.

 - End-to-end responsibility for analyzing data, developing, and delivering Green Radio for Telenor Myanmar, and assisting with the same initiative in Telenor Pakistan and Grameenphone.
-- Developed a front-end demo application for Telenor's state-of-the-art Norwegian Speech-to-text model.
+- Developed a front-end demo application for Telenor's state-of-the-art Norwegian speech-to-text model.
 - Mentor at an AI hackathon at the University of Aberdeen.
 - Took part in organizing social events for all young professionals.
 - **Technologies**: Python, Docker, Git, PostgreSQL, Vue.js, JavaScript, BigQuery.